ilia-kats/spatialmuon/h5smu_specification.md

 Only supported for IMC data at the moment.
 Stored as 2D or 3D images (depending on how many dimensions the data has) with integer values. `0` encodes background (no selection), different values represent different objects.

 ## `mod/modality/FOV/images` subgroup
-contains one group per resolution.
-Each resolution group contains one group per image, containing:
+Contains one group per image.
+Each image group contains:

-- **data sets**
+- **attributes**
+    - `base_resolution`: 2-element integer vector containing width and hieght of the original image resolution to which `scale`, `px_dimensions`, and `translation` apply.
+The corresponding quantities for other resolutions can be calculated on-the-fly.
+Mandatory if more than two resolutions are present.
+    - `channel_names`: vector of strings identifying the channels.
+The attribute is optional for single-channel or 3-channel images.
+3-channel images with missing channel names will be assumed to be RGB.
     - `scale`: float, scale factor of this image to align it with the measurement coordinates.
 Optional, if missing scale is assumed to be 1
-    - `px_width`: width of one pixel in the same units that the coordinates are in.
-Optional, if missing assumed to be one.
-Both `px_width` and `px_height` must either be missing or present.
+    - `px_dimensions`: 2-element vector, width and height of one pixel in the same units that the coordinates are in.
+Optional, if missing both width and heigt are assumed to be one.
-    - `px_height`: height of one pixel in the same units that the coordinates are in.
-Optional, if missing assumed to be 1.
     - `rotation`: 2D/3D rotaion matrix to align measurement coordinates with the image.
 Optional, if missing assumed to be the identity matrix.
     - `translation`: 2 or 3-element translation vector to align measurement coordinates with the image.
 Optional, if missing assumed to be 0.

-    - `channel_names`: vector of strings identifying the channels.
-Optional for single-channel or 3-channel images.
-3-channel images with missing channel names will be assumed to be RGB.
-    - `image`: the actual image.
+- **data sets**

+    one data set for each resolution

-For example, `mod/visium/slice1/images/50000x50000/HnE/` would be a group
+For example, `mod/visium/slice1/images/HnE/50000x50000` would be a data set

 ## `mod/modality/FOV` array data
 - **additional data sets**